EvertonTomalok/temporal-poc/README.md

 ---

-The `ActivityRegistry` uses the registry pattern to:
+The `Register` system uses the registry pattern to:
-- Store workflow definitions
+- Aggregate nodes from both workflow tasks and activities containers
-- Orchestrate step execution
+- Provide unified node lookup and information retrieval
-- Handle conditional branching
+- Enable dynamic node registration and discovery

 ### 2. Container Pattern